Mrahlex/pdsnd_github/README.md

 Workflow Simulation using Git and github

 ### Description
-simulating industry workflow process using Bikeshare.py codes and specific Datasets
+Simulating industry workflow process using the python query analysis on the Bikeshare dataset for chicago, new york and washington cities.

 ### Files used
 chicago.csv, new_york_city.csv, washington.csv